F-center

-An F center or Farbe center (from the original German Farbzentrum, where Farbe means color and zentrum means center) is a type of crystallographic defect in which an anionic vacancy in a crystal lattice is occupied by one or more unpaired electrons.
+An F-center or color center or Farbe center (from the original German Farbzentrum, where Farbe means color and zentrum means center) is a type of crystallographic defect in which an anionic vacancy in a crystal lattice is occupied by one or more unpaired electrons.
 Electrons in such a vacancy in a crystal lattice tend to absorb light in the visible spectrum such that a material that is usually transparent becomes colored.
 The greater the number of F centers, the more intense the color of the compound.
 F centers are a type of color center.

 This is used to identify many compounds, especially zinc oxide (yellow).

 History

 Before the discovery of point defects it was already known that some crystals can be discolored using various methods.
 In 1830 T.J.
 Pearsall discovered that fluorspar could be discolored using violet light.
 Thirty years later similar results were achieved by melting crystals together with a specific metal.
-In 1921 W. Röntgen extensively measured rock salts.
+In 1921 Wilhelm Röntgen extensively measured rock salts.
 One set of these tests measured a photoelectric conductivity 40,000 times larger, after the salt was radiated with x-rays.
 A similar result to x-rays was accomplished by coloring the crystals with metal vapors.
 The photoelectric effect mainly happened around specific wavelengths, which was later found to be non-colloidal in nature.

 The discolorations were later named F centers, as in Farbe, the German word for color.
-In 1933 Mollwo concluded that these F centers are atomic crystal defects.
+These defects were extensively studied by Robert Wichard Pohl and his institute at the University of Göttingen since 1920.
+One of his assistants, Erich Mollwo concluded in 1933 that these F centers are atomic crystal defects.
 Around this time people started to assert these defects were unpaired electrons.
-The vacancy model was first described in 1937 but still was considered tentative.
-It took until 1957 to prove that this was true using electron spin resonance.
+The vacancy model was first described by Pohl in 1937 but still was considered tentative.
+It was formalized theoretically by Nevill Mott and Ronald Wilfred Gurney in 1940.
+It took until 1957 to prove find conclusive experimental evidence using electron spin resonance.